NathanDWalsh/els/README.md

 3  Africa Western...
 AFW  ...
 2024-07-16  Population.xls
 ```

-The results of `eel preview` in [@lst:id235addcols] reflect the two new
+The results of `els preview` in [@lst:id235addcols] reflect the two new
 columns defined above.
 Having reviewed the properties of the
 configuration schema, next the configuration class that implements the
 configuration schema is reviewed.

 [^1]:
-    This is useful for data science projects where an eel
+    This is useful for data science projects where an els
     configuration can be used to define data sources only.
 This use case
-    requires using the eel library directly in a Python script and is
+    requires using the els library directly in a Python script and is
     beyond the scope of this paper.

 [^2]: